116 Policy: Equity

 8. Additional practices will continue to be researched, developed, and implemented with the specific goal of ensuring outstanding outcomes for all students.

-C. School district administration will develop, support, model, and sustain equity-focused, anti-racist and culturally-responsive training and development for staff and students.
+C. District administration will develop, support, model, and sustain equity-focused, anti-racist and culturally-responsive training and development for staff and students.
 This will include educating staff and students on the racial history of the United States and acknowledging the complexities of intersectional issues within the area of equity.
 These training and development initiatives will be ongoing to ensure continuing fidelity and growth in anti-racist and equity-driven work.

-G. Each school and program will actively seek community input, specifically and actively ensuring that all voices are present to create a welcoming culture and inclusive environment that reflects and supports all forms of diversity of the school’s student populations, their families, and communities.
+G. Each school and program will actively seek community input, specifically ensuring that all voices are present to create a welcoming culture and inclusive environment that reflects and supports all forms of diversity of the school’s student populations, their families, and communities.

 IV.
 SHARED RESPONSIBILITY

-C. The Superintendent may create regulations and guidelines for the implementation of this policy.
+C. The superintendent may create regulations and guidelines for the implementation of this policy.

-D. The School Board and Superintendent may establish specific goals to implement this policy as permitted by law.
+D. The school board and superintendent may establish specific goals to implement this policy as permitted by law.

 G. Families and community members are partners with the District in its effort to address the educational debt and dismantle institutional patterns of racism in the Richfield community.
-Families and community members can embody this partnership through providing feedback to the district, advocating for their students, encouraging their students to grow toward their own goals, supporting the learning environment and pursuing anti-racism in themselves and their communities.
+Families and community members can embody this partnership by providing feedback to the District, advocating for their students, encouraging their students to grow toward their own goals, supporting the learning environment and pursuing anti-racism in themselves and their communities.

-I. The School Board, Superintendent and employees will collaborate with students and families to identify and address barriers to achievement and opportunities for academic success.
-Richfield Public Schools leadership and staff will be responsible for empowering and inspiring students, families, and community members to actively listen, participate and engage in anti-racist and equity-driven practices to support the success of every student.
+I. The school board, superintendent and employees will collaborate with students and families to identify and address barriers to achievement and opportunities for academic success.
+Richfield Public Schools’ leadership and staff will be responsible for empowering and inspiring students, families, and community members to actively listen, participate and engage in anti-racist and equity-driven practices to support the success of every student.

 Cross References: